Geo-AID/Geo-AID/geo-aid-book/src/reference/syntax/properties.md

 *Primes*

 Primes, in MathStrings, are ticks often seen beside points.
 They are often used to represent a point after certain transformations, like symmetry or rotation (looks like `A'`).
 In MathStrings, all non-escaped (`\\`) single quotes (`'`) are treated as those.

+## LineType

+`LineType` describes whether a line should be displayed as a continuous line, a ray or a segment.
+This property is allowed in a few functions.
+Possible values are: `LINE`, `RAY`, `SEGMENT`.
+The default depends on the context.